readme-oleh/protected-fix/docs/MRC & COMPLIANCE/privacy-policy.md

 By contacting as to [privacy@protected.media](mailto:privacy@protected.media).

 Please note that we ask you for further information in order to confirm your identity before we provide any information requested or enact your request.
-If your request or concern is not satisfactorily resolved by us, you may approach your local data protection authority (to your habitual residence, your place of work, or an alleged infringement of the GDPR) (see [http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.html](http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.html)).
-The Information Commissioner is the supervisory authority in the UK and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with any complaints that you have about our processing of your personal data.
+If your request or concern is not satisfactorily resolved by us, you may approach your local data protection authority (to your habitual residence, your place of work, or an alleged infringement of the GDPR) (see [http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.html](http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.html)).The Information Commissioner is the supervisory authority in the UK and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with any complaints that you have about our processing of your personal data.

 ### OUR DETAILS – CONTACTING US

 If you have any questions or comments about this Privacy Policy, the information practices of the Platform, or your dealings with Protected, you can contact us at any time:Our full details are:

-Protected Media Ltd.
-HaLapid 12, Petach Tikva, Israel [privacy@protected.media](mailto:privacy@protected.media)
+Protected Media Ltd.3 Shaham St., Petach Tikva, Israel

+[privacy@protected.media](mailto:privacy@protected.media)